Metadata Workflows

 Quilt workflows support the Draft 7 JSON Schema.

-JSON schemas can be stored anywhere in your Amazon S3 bucket.
+JSON schemas can be stored anywhere in any accessible Amazon S3 bucket.
 Provided the path to the file is accessible in

 config.yml